Are you looking for the best way to create 3D...

 LIDAR can NOT detect colours!

 Although light is emitted and reflected, no statements can be made about the colour of the detected object.
 You can only estimate the reflectivity of the object.
-However, in order to generate true-colour point clouds, an RGB camera is usually also installed in a LIDAR.
-The problem is therefore not usually relevant in practice.
+However, in order to generate true-colour point clouds, an RGB camera is usually installed in a LIDAR.
+The problem is therefore generally not relevant in practice.

 Positioning accuracy of the drone is important!
 D-GNSS first choice

 Imagine the following situation: You have been given the task of determining the coordinates of a tower, but you are not allowed to move and are only allowed to use a GPS device and a compass.
 You know for certain that the tower is 50 metres away.
 You look at your compass and realise that the tower is exactly north of you.
-Then read your own location from the GPS device and correct the position by 50 metres to the north.
+You then read your own location from the GPS device and correct the position by 50 metres to the north.
 Great!

 But what haven't we considered?
-GNSS receivers can only determine your position to an accuracy of 5 - 10 metres!
-The consequences are serious: if the GPS has determined your position 7 metres too far to the left, then the coordinates of the tower are also 7 metres wrong.
+GNSS receivers can only determine the location to an accuracy of 5 - 10 metres!
+The consequences are serious: if the GPS has determined your position to be 7 metres too far to the left, then the coordinates of the tower are also 7 metres incorrect.
 Now imagine you are measuring a row of towers standing exactly next to each other.
 You do everything correctly, but what happens?
 The coordinates of the towers vary by 5 - 10 metres in all directions.
 If you plot the results on a map, the row is no longer a row but a snaking line with wildly distributed towers.
 And this is exactly the problem that occurs with drones when you fly over an area and record a row of objects.
 But what is the solution?
 D-GNSS.

-Figure 5: LIDAR relevance of the GNSS position
+Figure 5: LIDAR relevance of GNSS position

-D-GNSS is a supplementary system to normal GNSS that greatly increases the positioning accuracy of the drone.
+D-GNSS is a complementary system to normal GNSS that greatly increases the positioning accuracy of the drone.
 In this way, 5 - 10 m accuracy can become 1 - 2 cm.
 And this accuracy is of paramount importance for LIDAR systems!
 This is because positioning errors are transferred 1:1 to the model, as in the tower example.

 So make absolutely sure that your drone either has RTK (= our recommendation) or that you use PPK.